celiajonas/UParis_BME_2021/README.md

 - GC content
 - Protein_sequence
 Apart from those .csv files, the rest of the files are .txt files containing the sequence of each toehold selected, either in DNA or RNA.

+## Templates

+The folder Templates contains two python scripts with the SwitchDesigner function ready to be used.

+## Examples of results obtained with SwitchDesigner

+The folder Examples contains different results obtained with the SwitchDesigner function.